colonelpanichacks/drone-mesh-mapper/README.md

 ```

 The cronstall script will:
-- Find mesh-mapper.py (defaults to parent directory)
+- Automatically locate `mesh-mapper.py` in the parent directory
-- Set up a cron job to auto-start on system reboot
+- Set up a cron job to start the mapper on every system reboot
-- Configure proper paths and permissions
+- Configure proper paths and working directory

 ---